fluent/fluent-bit-perf/README.md

 ## How it Works

-Every tool available is written on top of a generic framework that provides interfaces to load data files and gather metrics from a running process.
+Every tool available is written on top of a generic framework that provides interfaces to load data files, gather metrics nad generate a report from a running process.

-In the following diagram, using flb-tail-writer tool as an example, it writes N amount of data to a custom log file, Fluent Bit through [Tail input plugin](https://docs.fluentbit.io/manual/input/tail) reads information from the file.
+In the following diagram, using ```flb-tail-writer``` tool as an example, it writes N amount of records (lines) to a custom log file, Fluent Bit through [Tail input plugin](https://docs.fluentbit.io/manual/input/tail) reads information from the file.
 Internally the Linux Kernel exposes Fluent Bit process metrics through ProcFS, where flb-tail-writer _before_ and _after_ every write/round operation gather metrics and provides insights of resources consumption.

 ```
 +-----------------+                 +----------------+